 In most versions, you will find a default set of brushes in the Brush Palette.
 If you have a smaller handheld device, your brushes will be in the Brushes menu.

 When editing brushes, use the Brush Editor, Brush or Double Puck, or Brush Property sliders found along the side of the Brush Palette.

 Each version of SketchBook has slightly different brushes and tools for editing brushes.
 In some versions, you can create, customize, save, and share brushes.
-With the subscription version, you get the most brush functionality and variety.

 How to swap between brushes